SeanYeatts/SolidWrap/README.rst

     """
     Parameters:
       - version ( int ) - Release year of the target SolidWorks application version (ex.
 2021)
-      - visible ( bool ) - Whether or not the SolidWorks application window should be displayed.
+      - visible ( bool ) - Whether or not the SolidWorks application window should be displayed
     """

+  # Terminates the SolidWorks process.
+  def disconnect():
+    """
+    Parameters:
+      - None
+    """

+  # Opens a Part ( .sldprt ) or Assembly ( .sldasm ) file.
+  def open(filepath: Filepath) -> Model:
+    """
+    Parameters:
+      - filepath ( Filepath ) - Filepath of the target model
+    Returns:
+      - ( Model ) - Result
+    """

+  # Closes the target model ( WITH rebuild & save operations ).
+  def safeclose(model: Model):
+    """
+    Parameters:
+      - model ( Model ) - Target Model to close.
+    """

+  # Closes the target model ( WITHOUT rebuild & save operations ).
+  def close(model: Model):
+    """
+    Parameters:
+      - model ( Model ) - Target Model to close.
+    """

-The ``vault`` object represents a connection to the PDM Vault.
+The ``vault`` object represents a connection to the PDM Vault: